 Now that the 75th anniversary of the June 6, 1944 invasion of Normandy during WWII has passed, I’d like to share a few thoughts during the ritual patriotic fervor surrounding the D-Day commemorations.
 This in partially in response to my own internal thoughts that churn whenever these types of “celebrations” take place.
-It is also in partial response to a loved one who was exasperated by my recounting of Howard Zinn’s critique of the notion that World War Two represented the “greatest generation” while perpetuating vile racist policies both within the racially-segregated military and in society at-large (consider the irony of us waging war against a regime that rounded up an ethnic group to put in camps “over there,” all while we rounded up an ethnic group to put in camps here at home).
+It is also in response to Howard Zinn’s critique of the notion that World War Two represented the “greatest generation” while perpetuating vile racist policies both within the racially-segregated military and in society at-large (consider the irony of us waging war against a regime that rounded up an ethnic group to put in camps “over there,” all while we rounded up an ethnic group to put in camps here at home).

-Yes, how dare World War Two veteran and history professor Howard Zinn go on such a “diatribe” that points out the priorities of the generation being discussed.
+Many Americans are predictably outraged by such talk.
+Yes, how dare World War Two veteran and history professor Howard Zinn point out the priorities of the generation being discussed.
 Or Kurt Vonnegut, with his subversive literature.
 Or General Smedley Butler before them.
 And so on.
-These were after all, courageous veterans who apparently surrender their status as “great” the moment they begin to point out uncomfortable truths.
+These were after all, courageous veterans who (according to some critics) lose their status as “heroes” the moment they begin to point out uncomfortable truths.
 I for one see a huge difference between honoring what people went through versus the society that produced the conditions they were forced to endure.
 This is the insidiousness of patriotic sloganeering.
 It is revealed as propagandistic fluff once you take a look at the facts.

 The topic at hand is the Second World War and our society’s deification of this generation which “fought for freedom.”
 Or rather, fought for a society full of contradictions.
 The sacrifice of the millions of individuals notwithstanding (both soldier and civilian), the system they served was never great.
 At least not by the very standards we set for ourselves (that whole “liberty and justice” thing).
 If we care about the troops not becoming corpses, or disabled and dysfunctional veterans, maybe we ought to open our eyes and take a critical look at the social, political and economic system that produces them.

-No. I stand with the Hugh Thompsons, not the William Calleys of the world.
-I stand with the Howard Zinns, the Kurt Vonneguts, the Smedley Butlers, the Ron Kovics, the Stan Goffs, the Ann Wrights, the Rory Fannings, the Matthew Hos, the Spencer Rapones.
-Not the musings of those who bask in the comfort of ill-gotten gains while lauding their dedication to buzzwords like democracy, liberty and justice, but who do very little to demonstrate faith to these principles.
+No. I stand with the real heroes.
+The truth tellers: the Hugh Thompsons, the Howard Zinns, the Kurt Vonneguts, the Smedley Butlers, the Ron Kovics, the Stan Goffs, the Ann Wrights, the Rory Fannings, the Matthew Hohs, the Spenser Rapones of the world.
+Not those who bask in the comfort of ill-gotten gains while lauding their dedication to buzzwords like democracy, liberty and justice, but who do very little to demonstrate faith to these principles.
 If these are anything but meaningless words and slogans, then we must act in accordance with those values.